shlomimizrahi/RateLimitService/README.md

 was reached thus A would be blocked.

 ## Even more production-grade
-- Use defensive coding methodology to catch any exception and think of scalability of the service in terms of recovery infrastructure
+- Use defensive coding methodology to catch any exception and think of scalability of the service in terms of recovery infrastructure in the code.
 - Create a Dockerfile to that downloads dependencies, configures container environment, build, run the app within the container.
-- Exclude/ Remove possibly redundant packages that are included within Spring Boot framework
+- Exclude / Remove possibly redundant packages that are included within Spring Boot framework
 - Draw an architecture of the service design
-- Stronger validation
 - Export logs to a logging system such as ELK Stack
--
+- Design packages and project directories to be ready to include more files, logic, hierarchy (Services package, Entities package, etc..)